sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 interval is approximately correct, but I glossed over an important detail in the discussion.
 Notice my formula requires you to use the standard error of the mean, *SEM*, which in turn requires you to use the true population standard deviation σ.
-Yet, in :doc:`Estimating population parameters
-<Ch08_Estimation_4>` I stressed the fact that we don’t actually *know* the true
+Yet, in :doc:`Ch08_Estimation_4` I stressed the fact that we don’t actually *know* the true population parameters.
-population parameters.
 Because we don’t know the true value of σ we have to use an estimate of the population standard deviation :math:`\hat{\sigma}` instead.
 This is pretty straightforward to do, but this has the consequence that we need to use the percentiles of the *t*-distribution rather than the normal distribution to calculate our magic number, and the answer depends on the sample size.
 When *N* is very large, we get pretty much the same value using the *t*-distribution or the normal distribution: 1.96.
 But when *N* is small we get a much bigger number when we use the *t*-distribution: 2.26.

 There’s nothing too mysterious about what’s happening here.
 Bigger values mean that the confidence interval is wider, indicating that we’re more uncertain